Ventricular tachycardia heartbeat

 Many things can cause or contribute to problems with the heart's electrical system.
 These include:

-- Lack of oxygen to the heart due to tissue damage from heart disease
+- Poor blood flow to the heart muscle due to coronary artery disease

 - Medication side effects